 Face coverings (masks) are required on both campuses

-Everyone who comes to our campuses will be expected to wear face masks, unless they have a medical condition that prevents them from doing so.
+Everyone who comes to the HFC campuses will be required to wear face masks, unless they have a documented medical condition that prevents them from doing so.
+This is in accordance with CDC guidelines and current State of Michigan law.

-If you forget your face mask, you may check with your dean’s office, which might have a limited quantity of disposable masks.
-But we cannot guarantee availability.
-If you do not have a face mask, you will not be able to attend your on-campus classes.
-Please make a note to bring a face mask whenever you come to campus.
+If you forget your face mask, you may check with Campus Safety, which might have a limited quantity of disposable masks.
+If you do not have a face mask, you will not be able to be on the HFC campuses.

 Social distancing, sanitizing, and other safety measures